Nininunz/ha-smarthub/node-red.md

 * If message payload is fail → trigger failure handling.

 **Build Flux Query (Function Node)**
-* Builds a Flux query dynamically to fetch yesterday's 5:00 AM UTC to today's 5:00 AM UTC data from InfluxDB.
+* Builds a Flux query dynamically to fetch yesterday's adjusted UTC to today's adjusted UTC data from InfluxDB.

 **InfluxDB Fail (Home Assistant Service Call Node)**
 * Sends a push notification if a failure is detected before or during querying InfluxDB.